printdotio/printio-android-sdk/docs/PROJECT_SETUP.md

 #Project Setup
-###Prerequisites

-In order to follow this guide, you must have minimum the Android 4.4.2 SDK (API v19) and Eclipse installed on your system.
-For download instructions, please visit [Installing ADT Plug-in for Eclipse](http://developer.android.com/sdk/installing/installing-adt.html).
-_Please note that we will be migrating to Android Studio soon, as it is now the official IDE for Android._

-#Configuration

-In order to use the SDK in an existing app, following steps need to be followed carefully:

-###1.
+##Setting up PrintIO SDK in your IDE

+On this page we are going to guide you for setting up PrintIO SDK in an existing app.
+This guide will cover Android Studio and Eclipse IDE.

+### Android Studio guide

+####1.
 Clone print.io project from this repository

-###2.
+####2.
+Import print.io SDK to your project as module
+Open Module Setting -> New Module -> Import Existing Project (Phone and Tablet Application) -> Choose directory of print.io SDK

+### Eclipse guide

+####1.
+Clone print.io project from this repository
+####2.
 Import print.io SDK project
 File -> Import -> General -> Existing Projects into Workspace*

-###3.
+####3.
+Make print.io SDK as library
+Select print.io SDK project -> Properties -> Android -> Make sure that "Is Library" is ticked
+####4.
 Add print.io SDK library to your project
-Project -> Properties -> Android -> Add... -> printio-android*
+Select your project -> Properties -> Android -> Add... -> printio-android*

-#AndroidManifest Configuration
+##AndroidManifest Configuration

 After importing and adding print.io SDK project, AndroidManifest.xml file of your project has to be set like so: